 North-east Canada and Tibet have little geological activity, and both have relatively weak gravity.

 Conventional theory holds that mass alone is the source of the gravitational force.
-The anomalies are therefore explained by a greater abundance of especially dense matter in the geological active zones.
+The anomalies are therefore explained by a greater abundance of dense matter in the geological active zones.
 Dense matter floats up through less dense matter in both regions of rifting and uplifting.

 However, this theory violates the law of buoyancy.
 Dense matter sinks.
-It never floats upwards.
+It never floats up.
 Uplifting should therefore result in less gravity, and the same should be true for rifting.
 In both cases, light matter should bubble up towards the surface.

 But if gravity is due to capacitance as well as matter, the mystery of gravity anomalies solves itself.
 Especially if our planet is hollow.